10 September 2016

 Local councils are expected to be a significant component of any negotiated settlement to the conflict in Yemen.
 It is widely expected that any resolution to end the hostilities will include some form of federated structure for the republic.
 Even while the specifics of what that federal system might look like remain unclear, in general, it can be expected that the new federal organization will not override the present structures of the local councils but rather develop and enhance their jurisdiction at the expense of central government authority.
 The likelihood of this is supported by the fact that at the national dialogue conference between Yemen’s major political powerbrokers that took place between March 2013 and January 2014, (prior to the outbreak of major hostilities), preliminary discussions regarding federalism reached a general consensus that the smaller units of the federal territories would have a greater role in decision making than both the federal territory they belonged to, and the central government.

-That said, the precise borders and administrative divisions of the local councils in the border areas between the different territories can be expected to remain a contentious issue in the negotiations; parties in southern Yemen have long accused the central government in Sana’a of dividing governorate districts in such a way as to tilt the balance of power in favour of the north, and to dilute the southern identity of areas that had classically been considered part of the south.
+That said, the precise borders and administrative divisions of the local councils in the border areas between the different territories can be expected to remain a contentious issue in the negotiations; parties in southern Yemen have long accused the central government in Sana’a of dividing governorate districts in such a way as to tilt the balance of power in favor of the north, and to dilute the southern identity of areas that had classically been considered part of the south.

 Even with a negotiated settlement between the main parties in Yemen, the challenges to peace are myriad.
-Political polarisation has fueled unprecedented regional and sectarian divisions.
+Political polarization has fueled unprecedented regional and sectarian divisions.
 The erosion of the state has prompted a security vacuum through which groups like Al Qaeda and Islamic State have established unprecedented footholds in the country, while new militia-based power brokers are asserting authority through arms.
-Such groups are also able to capitalise on high unemployment and the absence of effective state-backed social support networks in order to recruit and radicalise.
+Such groups are also able to capitalize on high unemployment and the absence of effective state-backed social support networks in order to recruit and radicalize.
 All this, in conjunction with a massive depletion in financial resources, is greatly hindering the ability of the local councils to carry out their primary mandate of providing basic public services, or in responding to the deepening humanitarian crisis the war has created – a crisis that grows more severe by the day.

 It can be expected that the new federal organization will not override the present structures of the local councils.

 It is crucial that the international community’s humanitarian intervention in Yemen be tailored to empower local councils to provide basic public services to Yemenis, until such time as they are able to return to a domestically sustainable model of financing.
-This intervention must take into consideration the need for transparency and accountability mechanisms, and ensure that the aid does not become overly politicised in favour of any side in the civil war.
+This intervention must take into consideration the need for transparency and accountability mechanisms, and ensure that the aid does not become overly politicized in favor of any side in the civil war.

-In Syria, international donors have supported similar interventions, such as the United Kingdom and European Union-backed Tamkeen programme, which funds the delivery of basic services and provides technical assistance to local councils as a means of promoting stability, good governance and preparing for a long-term peace settlement.
+In Syria, international donors have supported similar interventions, such as the United Kingdom and European Union-backed Tamkeen program, which funds the delivery of basic services and provides technical assistance to local councils as a means of promoting stability, good governance and preparing for a long-term peace settlement.
 The results have supported improved water and electricity provision for hundreds of thousands of Syrians, as well as healthcare and education services.

 The international community coordinating with, and channeling support through, the local councils will serve a variety of positive outcomes, including alleviating the humanitarian crisis through locally provided solutions, kick-starting economies so basic markets can function, and most crucially, maintaining the institutional structures that will likely play the most significant role in post-conflict reconciliation and reconstruction when a settlement is finally reached.